-Today I need to share some mind-blowing quotes from this short book (or, I’d rather say “mantra”) I happened to buy on my kindle some months ago – because, yes, Kobe himself advertised it on his facebook page.
+Today I need to share some mind-blowing quotes from this short book (or, I’d rather say “mantra”) I happened to buy on my kindle in 2013 – because, yes, Kobe himself advertised it on his facebook page.

 The author is the legendary personal trainer of people like Michael Jordan, Dwayne Wade and, of course, Kobe Bryant.
 He writes as an athletics insider, he’s not an intellectual or a philosopher (neither a good writer).